 The third factor is the high degree of dependence on gas by the residential customers.
 Specifically, the percentages of various forms of energy consumed by a typical residential customer in the U.S. in the 1990s are as follows: natural gas (50 percent), petroleum (14 percent), coal (0.7 percent), and electricity (35 percent)23 Because of the dominant role of gas in providing energy, any interruption of gas supply will have serious implications for an average residential customer.
 Thus, the residential customers usually put a high premium on the reliability and quality of gas services.
-The residential customers will be very hesitant to give up the bundled services (with an

-It has been argued that even residential and small commercial customers may not be truly core customers because they are able to aggregate their loads in order to buy gas and arrange transportation services at favorable terms.
+The residential customers will be very hesitant to give up the bundled services (with an core customers because they are able to aggregate their loads in order to buy gas and arrange transportation services at favorable terms.
 But this seems to be a viewpoint not widely accepted up to now.
 See Hatcher and Tussing, State Regulatory Challenges.
 Also, some customers, even though they have the ability to get gas from alternative providers, may choose to be served as core customers.